 Disclaimer: I am not a lawyer and this is not and by no means any legal advice.
 I would recommend you seek legal counsel if there is anything you don’t understand.
 This article is for informational purposes only.

 As its name suggests, Fathom Analytics is a powerful analytics software that takes the guesswork out of business decisions.
 Fathom allows you to analyze your data more easily and quickly to make the best choice for your company.

 They use a lightweight script that loads faster and you can just like other analytics softwares, view your information in real-time and also customize your data to meet your specific needs.

-You are still able to track every visitor and have a SpamReferral list that ensures that your most valuable leads are not missed no matter where your visitor is on your website.
+You can track every visitor and have a SpamReferral list that ensures your most valuable leads are not missed no matter where your visitor is on your website.

 Fathom also has an easy-to-use compliance solution for apps and websites.
 It creates an audit trail of all user data, helping users comply with laws such as GDPR, CCPA, ePrivacy, and PECR which whether you know about the law or not should be followed.